 A cough and vomiting are suggestive of Bordetella pertussis.
 Treating pertussis with antibiotics does not reduce the paroxysmal phase but does reduce the infectivity period.

-Seventy-five percent of patients with gastroesophageal reflux disease induced cough do not have heartburn.
+Seventy-five percent of patients with gastroesophageal reflux disease-induced cough do not have heartburn.
 An Ing et al. 1994 study demonstrated spontaneous gastroesophageal reflux disease coughing in only 4 out of 12 subjects when they had acid instilled into directly into their distal esophagus.
-It is determined that 2 factors are necessary for GERD to induce a cough: spontaneous gastroesophageal reflux disease and the propensity to cough.
-Therefore, patients with no other cause for a cough are likely to have gastroesophageal reflux disease.
+It is determined that two factors are necessary for GERD to induce a cough: spontaneous gastroesophageal reflux disease and the propensity to cough.
+Therefore, patients with no other cause for cough are likely to have gastroesophageal reflux disease.

 There are many causes of cough, and most are benign.
 But cough can also be due to malignancies, nerve injuries, and serious infections; thus, an interprofessional approach is essential when a cough is persistent.
 The primary care provider, nurse practitioner, internist, and pulmonologist should not empirically prescribe anti-tussive agents to all patients with a cough; the key is to treat the cause.
 A thorough history is vital when trying to establish the cause of a cough; when the cough is prolonged and associated with other symptoms, a referral to a pulmonologist or an ENT surgeon is recommended.

 |||Park JJ,Bachert C,Dazert S,Kostev K,Seidel DU, Current healthcare pathways in the treatment of rhinosinusitis in Germany.
 Acta oto-laryngologica.
 2019 Jan 27; [PubMed PMID: 30686105]|